Remove notifications & TTL

 TTL does not remove the notification from the device once it has been received.

-Time to Live can be set within the dashboard when Sending Push Messages or using the API ttl property.
+Time to Live can be set within the dashboard when sending push messages or using the API ttl property.

 iOS Limitation - Apple will only store the most recent notification sent to a device on the APNs servers.
 If you send multiple notifications to an iOS device while it is offline, only the most recent notification will show when the device comes back online.
 More information on this in Apple's APNs Overview.